Users can send requests to the API to run jobs and schedules programmatically.

 If an API Key is deleted, as it is a unique Client ID, you cannot add that same API Key again.

-We advise that you check our Postman collection.
-You can easily generate PowerShell scripts using the Postman collection.
+We recommend using Loome’s Postman collection.
+You can easily generate scripts using the Postman collection in your preferred code language.

-You can choose a task, provide the required details, choose the code format and then copy the code for your PowerShell script.
-The endpoints your API Key can use will depend on the role you have added it to above.
+(The endpoints your API Key can use will depend on the role you have added it to above.)

 You can learn more about each API endpoint using the documentation button on the right.